virtualstaticvoid/heroku-buildpack-r/README.md

 heroku create --buildpack https://github.com/virtualstaticvoid/heroku-buildpack-r.git
 ```

-The buildpack will detect your application makes use of R if has one (or more) of the following files in the project directory:
+The buildpack will detect your application makes use of R if it has one (or more) of the following files in the project directory:

 * `init.R`
 * `packrat/init/R`